Abnormal Corn Ear and Kernel Development

 Unfilled Ear Tips or Tip Dieback

 Unfilled tips can be caused by poor silk fertilization which results in kernel abortion.
-Unfertilized ovules and aborted kernels may appear dried up and shrunken (Figure 10).
-Aborted kernels may have a yellow color (Figure 11).1 Drought, nitrogen deficiency, high temperatures, foliar diseases, and cloudy weather during early kernel development may be potential causes.
+Unfertilized ovules and aborted kernels may appear dried and shrunken (Figure 10).
+Aborted kernels may have a yellow color (Figure 11).1 Drought, nitrogen deficiency, high temperatures, hail damage, foliar diseases, and cloudy weather during early kernel development may be potential causes.

-Unfilled ear tips can be genetic as some corn products tend to have an unfilled tip.
+Unfilled ear tips can be genetic, as some corn products tend to have an unfilled tip.
 Additionally, ample moisture after pollination can cause the cob to lengthen beyond previously fertilized kernels (Figure 12).

 Figure 10.
 Aborted ear tips.

 Figure 11.
 Unfilled ear tip.
-Note the white and shriveled aborted ovules.
+Note the white and shriveled aborted ovules

-Figure 12.Unfilled corn tips from cob lengthening after pollination and ample rainfall.
+Figure 12.
+Unfilled corn tips from cob lengthening after pollination and ample rainfall.

 Chaffy Ears

 Figure 13.
-Chaffy Ears.
+Chaffy ears.

-Drought Damaged Ears
+Drought Damaged Corn Ears

 Drought damaged ears have characteristics of other abnormal ear types.
 Tips can be unfilled, row numbers can be reduced, kernel set can be incomplete and scattered, kernels can be light in weight and chaffy, and ear size can range in size from very small (nubbin) to medium depending on when the drought event began.
-Other causes for nubbin ears can include nitrogen deficiency, and high plant populations.1
+Other causes for nubbin ears can include nitrogen deficiency and high plant populations.1

 Bouquet Ears